realBJ-dot/CS598_fuzz4all/README.md

                         --model_name {model_name} \
                         --target {target_name}
 ```
-The config files we used for JavaScript engines can be found under config/full_run: `javascript_hermes.yaml` and `javascript_v8.yaml`

-We included the scripts we used to fuzz V8 and Hermes: `scripts/js-hermes.sh` and `scripts/js-v8.sh`.
-To uses these scripts, you might need to update the output path and path to V8/Hermes binary.

-We also included  scripts that execute each test that was logged as having potenial error and record the execution output: `scripts\check_hermes_output.sh` and `scripts\check_v8_output.sh`.
-Please update the path to the log file before executing these scripts.

 > [!Note]
 > you will neede to build/download your own binary ({target_name}) for fuzzing